php0614/circuitWorkshop/README.md

 Icircuit_OscillatorSimulation
   LED.icircuit: Two LEDs with a resistor in front of each, two compare currents

-  SquareAndTriangleOscillator: A Comparator and an Integrator pair
+  SquareAndTriangleOscillator.icircuit: A Comparator and an Integrator pair

-  VoltageControlledOscillator-TriSqr: Voltage controlled version of the above using NPN transistor
+  VoltageControlledOscillator-TriSqr.icircuit: Voltage controlled version of the above using NPN transistor